danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D14: January 24, 2018

+**Today's Progress**: My spell checker is working!
+Still need to finish implementing the other functions in the pset and clean up everything, but it finally "clicked" and it became all so clear.

 ### R1D13: January 23, 2018

 **Today's Progress**: Got my tries to work!
 But it is still a bit blurry how things are working in the background.